Federal judge

 Federal judges are judges appointed by a federal level of government as opposed to the state/provincial/local level.
+The role and appointment process of federal judges varies significantly by country.
+In the United States, federal judges are appointed by the president and confirmed by the Senate, serving lifetime appointments under Article Three of the Constitution.
+In Russia, federal court judges are appointed by the President of the Russian Federation, while judges of the Constitutional and Supreme Courts are appointed by the Federation Council.
+In Brazil, federal judges serve as organs of the Judiciary, adjudicating matters involving the Union, foreign states, indigenous rights, and nationality issues.

 United States

 A U.S. federal judge is appointed by the U.S. president and confirmed by the U.S. Senate in accordance with Article 3 of the Constitution.
 The U.S. Supreme Court currently has 9 justices.
 The judges of 13 circuit courts of appeals and 94 federal circuit courts are also appointed by the president and are therefore also "federal judges" (or Article III judges).
 Federal judges in the United States are appointed for life (impeachment through the U.S. Congress is possible).

 For 2018, Article III judges include 807 judges: 9 in the Supreme Court, 179 in the circuit courts of appeal, 673 in the federal district courts, and 9 judges in the federal court of international trade.

 As of June 2021, there are nearly 700 federal judges in the United States.